GreptimeTeam/docs/docs/user-guide/timezone.md

 You can specify the time zone in the client session to manage time data conveniently.
 The specified time zone in the client session does not affect the time data stored in the GreptimeDB server, it only applies when the client sends a request to the server.
-GreptimeDB converts the time value from a string representation to a datetime according to the specified time zone during ingestion or querying.
+GreptimeDB converts the time value from a string representation to a datetime according to the specified time zone during ingestion or querying, or converts it back.

 ## Specify time zone in clients